raspberrypilearning/led-firefly/en/step_4.md

 --- task ---

 Make sure that you have an LED connected to a resistor and two socket-socket jumper wires.
+The colour of the jumper wires does not matter, they all do the same thing.

 Fireflies are usually yellow, orange or green but you can choose any colour you like.